 One reason could be around the question of whose responsibility it is to police the slopes.
 Currently, it’s assumed that role lies with the pisteurs, but they don’t have authority to remove lift passes or impose sanctions.
 The feedback from pisteurs is divided, the kickback being that they already have enough to do.
 Ski Patrol exists in the US, Canada, Australia and Japan; slope management, first aid, rescue and recovery are part of the job, as is dealing with reckless and unsafe mountain users.

 I, personally, have had my lift pass pulled twice.
-Once in Japan for ducking a rope to access some sweet-looking sidecountry (though the whole aftermath was so polite and gentle, with a hundred bows and one big language barrier, I hardly knew if my pass was being confiscated or my ski tracks admired), and again in the States for reckless skiing, where, conversely, I was so publicly scolded I paid a mate to swap jackets to avoid recognition.
+Once in Japan for ducking a rope to access some sweet-looking sidecountry (though the whole aftermath was so polite and gentle, with a hundred bows and one big language barrier, I hardly knew if my pass was being confiscated or my ski tracks admired), and again in the States for reckless skiing, where, conversely, I was so publicly scolded I made a mate swap jackets to avoid recognition.
 Two lessons well learned.
 (I hasten to add I was much younger and dumber).

 The Piste X Code crew are really walking the walk, as well as talking the talk.
 This season they’re filming a kids-friendly version of the Piste X Code video, are partnering with local ski schools, and reaching out to experts in the fields of equipment safety, piste design and accident litigation.
 The Grand Massif ski area is partnering, including Samoëns and Flaine, where one incident last year saw a child fatally injured.
 The plan is to roll out the campaign to all resorts, France-wide first then across the Alps.